'Simpsons' creator reveals the real Springfield

 Bart is based on the creator himself, although Groening changed the name from 'Matt' to 'Bart' because he "had this idea of an angry father yelling 'Bart,' and Bart sounds kind of like bark—like a barking dog," and he thought it would sound funny.

-Even the address that America's favorite animated family live at, 632 Evergreen Terrace, is named after Groening's own childhood home address.
+Even the address that America's favourite animated family live at, 632 Evergreen Terrace, is named after Groening's own childhood home address.

 "The Simpsons" was created by Groening for Fox television and first aired in 1989.
 It is the longest-running American sitcom in history, broadcast in more than 100 countries and 50 languages, and it still attracts an average 7.7 million U.S. viewers weekly.